-CORE is a display typeface inspired by one of the demonstrations that lead to Title VII of the Civil Rights Act.
+CORE is a stencil typeface inspired by signs carried during on of the demonstrations that lead to Title VII of the Civil Rights Act.

 The protests against unequal hiring practices at Jefferson Bank and Trust, which lasted for seven months, mark the largest—and most contentious—civil rights struggle in the history of St. Louis.